Picture Frame Backing

 You've reached the point of closing up your frame.
 Picture frame backing is one of the final pieces to put in place - literally.
 It doesn't have to be complicated or expensive.

-In fact, it can be very easy and wallet friendly in many cases.
+In fact, it can be very easy and wallet friendly.

 Depending on what you're framing; you can use cardboard, standard foam board, acid free foam board, mat board, hard board, chip board, easel backs, or what the heck, you can even use wood.